All Episodes

 He's lost, to me, he's lost all his credibility.

-I'd go as far as saying the Trojan swarm will hit us sometime this year.
+I'd go as far as saying the Trojan swarm will hit us sometime this year, and we will have one heck of a big meteor storm.

-to a lot of private conversation from Courtney and Prudence.
+Well, I was treated to a lot of private conversation from Courtney and Prudence, and I have to say that it sounded extremely sincere to me.

-and seeing the way that the bunking and the disinformation work,
+And I've been in this for so long and seeing the way that the bunking and the disinformation work, it's always possible that they are victims of this thing.

-And that must not be forgotten.
+It must not be forgotten.

-Or why you would protect, ultimately, and I'm not accusing this unnamed professor perpetrating a hoax or anybody else for that matter, all I want to do, and I'm sure all you want to do, is follow the trail to who did this.
+All I want to do, and I'm sure all you want to do, is follow the trail to who did this.

 And then when we do, we can probably find out why they did it.

-Well, it's an enormous struggle to get to the truth with things like this, always.
+Well, it's an enormous struggle to get to the truth with things like this always.

 And it seems to be made much harder in this case.

-And it's sad that that's the case, that that's true.
+And it's sad that that's true.

-But I want to just to remind this particular listener that Remote viewing, as I said earlier, is absolutely real, and we do not want the remote viewing process to be given a bad name because these other questions have arisen, any more than we want to toss out the baby with the bathwater.
+And we do not want the remote viewing process to be given a bad name because these other questions have arisen.

 Yes, it is unfortunate.